ethyreal/ethyreal.com/_posts/2019-02-09-functional-husbandry.md

 categories: composition functional
 ---

-> This is part of a remix of the [Mostly Adequate Guide](https://github.com/MostlyAdequate/mostly-adequate-guide).
+> This is part of a remix of the [Mostly Adequate Guide](https://github.com/MostlyAdequate/mostly-adequate-guide) (Chapter 5).
 I have translated examples into swift and updated text where appropriate.

 Here's _compose_ :